Thus saith the LORD, The people which were left of the sword found grace in the wilderness; even Israel, when I went to cause him to rest.

 Behold, the days come, saith the LORD, that I will make a new covenant with the house of Israel, and with the house of Judah:

 Behold — And not only with the Jews, but all those who should be ingrafted into that Olive.
-It is not called the new covenant, because it was as to the substance new, for it was made with Abraham, Genesis 17:7, and with the Jews, Deuteronomy 26:17,18, but because it was revealed after a new manner, more fully and particularly, plainly and clearly.
+It is not called the new covenant, because it was as to the substance new, for it was made with Abraham, Deuteronomy 26:17,18, but because it was revealed after a new manner, more fully and particularly, plainly and clearly.
 Nor was the ceremonial law any part of it, as it was to the Jews, a strict observance of that.
 It was likewise new in regard of the efficacy of the spirit attending it, in a much fuller and larger manner.

 Not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt; which my covenant they brake, although I was an husband unto them, saith the LORD: